Rome summers can be brutally hot. So how do you keep cool in Rome if summer is the only time you can come?

 In summer, you can also get treats that are not available the rest of the year.
 Specifically granita di caffè and grattacchecca.

 Granita di caffè is sweetened coffee that's been kept in the freezer just long enough to form ice crystals.
-Want to know more about coffee drinks you can find in Rome?
-Check out my page about coffee in Rome.
+For more about coffee drinks you can find in Rome, visit my page about coffee in Rome.

 You can also get granita di limone and sometimes other flavors.
 You will usually find granita in a gelateria.